 Classification: Full-time, Non-Exempt

-ABOUT UNITED WAY OF LEE, HENDRY, GLADES AND OKEECHOBEE
+ABOUT UNITED WAY OF LEE, HENDRY, AND GLADES

 33% is helping to plan and support workplace giving campaigns, including presentations and events, to seek employee donations.

-33% of this job is account management and engagement with community members to explain the vital work of UWLHGO
+33% of this job is account management and engagement with community members to explain the vital work of UWLHG

 33% is preparing campaign materials, pledge form processing, and data entry.